hzbrz/album-maker/README.md

-# Wedding app Hasan Zahid branch
+# Wedding app Hasan Zahid
+### An app that lets people create albums at events